 The Delta variant is now the dominant variant of COVID-19 in the United States.
 According to the CDC, Delta is more transmissible and more aggressive than previous COVID-19 variants.
 That makes prevention efforts key if your child’s school is returning to in-person learning.

 Vaccines help reduce the chances your child will get seriously ill from the disease they target.
 Along with vaccinations required by your state’s health department, your child should also get vaccinations for COVID-19 and the flu.

-Right now, children ages 12 and older are eligible to receive the Pfizer-BioNTech vaccine.
-This is a 2-dose vaccine.
+Right now, children ages 5 and older are eligible to receive the Pfizer-BioNTech vaccine.
+This is a two-dose vaccine.
 To be fully effective, your child needs to get both doses, which they receive at least three weeks apart.
 The vaccine dose for children aged 5 to 11 is a smaller dose than the one for people 12 and older.

 Scientists are still working to determine its full effectiveness, but the vaccine should offer a layer of protection against COVID-19 – especially in preventing severe cases, hospitalizations, and deaths.
 Data show that the vast majority of severe illnesses and death from COVID-19 are among unvaccinated people.

 By getting vaccinated, you help stop the spread of the virus and new variants from taking hold in your community, including in your child’s school.
 That means there’s less of a chance your children’s school year will get disrupted again because of COVID-19.

 While COVID-19 has mainly affected adults, that doesn’t mean children aren’t at risk.
 They can still get infected with — and sick from — COVID-19.
 And they can still spread the virus to others.